 The plaintiff bears the burden of proving the absence of a legitimate correctional goal for the adverse action.
 Johnson, 55 F.4th at 1202 (citing Pratt, 65 F.3d at 806).
 With respect to this fifth factor, the Supreme Court has cautioned that “‘federal courts ought to afford appropriate deference and flexibility to state officials trying to manage a volatile environment,’ especially with regard to ‘the fine-tuning of the ordinary incidents of prison life, a common subject of prisoner claims.’”
 Pratt, 65 F.3d at 807 (quoting Sandin v.
 Conner, 515 U.S. 472, 482-83 (1995)).
 A plaintiff successfully pleads that the action did not reasonably advance a legitimate correctional goal by alleging, in addition to a retaliatory motive, that the defendant’s actions were “arbitrary and capricious” or that they were “unnecessary to the maintenance of order in the institution.”
 Watison, 668 F.3d at 1114-15.

-Added November 2024
+Revised June 2025

 9.12 Particular Rights—Fourth Amendment—Unreasonable Search—Generally